 Grass clippings can be composted or left on your lawn.
 As the grass decomposes, it returns nutrients to your lawn.
 As a result, your yard will need less or no fertilizer.

-City Ordinance (Article II.
+City Ordinance (Article XVI.
 Sec.
 55-203) prohibits grass clippings and leaves from being blown or swept into the street, gutters, or into a storm drain.

 Intentionally blowing or sweeping grass clippings into the streets or gutters can subject you to fines of up to $2,000 per violation per day.

-Grass left on the street blows into the gutters with the wind and passing traffic and can end up in storm water drainage inlets.
+Grass left on the street blows into the gutters with the wind and passing traffic and can end up in storm water inlets and drains.
 When it rains, grass clippings can flow and clog storm drains and cause localized flooding.
-The grass can also flow through the drainage system directly into our receiving bodies of water (rivers, creeks, bays) where it decomposes.
+The grass can also flow through the drainage system directly into our rivers, creeks, bays where it rots.
+Bacteria that break down the vegetation use oxygen, making less oxygen available for aquatic wildlife like fish and oysters.

 City Ordinance (Article I, Sec.
 49-10) places responsibility for keeping street curbs and gutters clean on the abutting property owner, lessee or tenant.
-If you own, lease or are the tenant of a residence or commercial or vacant property, you are responsible for keeping your adjoining curb and gutter clean.
+If you own, lease, or are the tenant of a residence or commercial or vacant property, you are responsible for keeping your curb and gutter clean.

 The definition of “clean” is that it is clear of sand, leaves, or dirt.
 Additionally, you cannot allow grass or weeds to grow on or extend over curbs and gutters.